This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Plant propagation is a process that works towards creating new plants.
-When your plants mature and bring forth new babies (pups), you can take advantage of this by removing them and growing them separately.
+When your plants mature and bring new babies (pups), you can take advantage of this by removing and growing them separately.

 From purifying the air in the surrounding areas to making you feel calmer and more creative, in addition to a wealth of health benefits, tillandsias are nothing short of amazing.
-And when you already have a small family of air plants, wouldn’t it be better to create an even more prominent family?
-In this highly informative article, we will be educating you on how to propagate air plants.
+And when you already have a small family of air plants, wouldn’t creating an even more prominent family be better?
+This highly informative article will educate you on how to propagate air plants.

 How to Propagate Air Plants from Offsets